Galvanism: Literature

-Mary Shelley's Frankenstein, wherein a man stitches together a human body from corpses and brings it to life, was inspired in part by the theory and demonstrations of Galvanism which may have been conducted by James Lind.
-Although the Creature was described in later works as a composite of whole body parts grafted together from cadavers and reanimated by the use of electricity, this description is not consistent with Shelley's work; both the use of electricity and the cobbled-together image of Frankenstein's monster were more the result of James Whale's popular 1931 film adaptation of the story.
+Mary Shelley's Frankenstein, wherein a man forms a human body from previously inert flesh and brings it to life, was inspired in part by the theory and demonstrations of Galvanism which may have been conducted by James Lind.
+Although the Creature was described in later works as a composite of whole body parts grafted together from cadavers and reanimated by the use of electricity, this description is not consistent with Shelley's work; both the use of electricity and the cobbled-together image of Frankenstein's monster were the result of James Whale's popular 1931 film adaptation of a stage play loosely based on the story.

 Abiogenesis

 Galvanism influenced metaphysical thought in the domain of abiogenesis, the underlying process of the generation of living forms.
 In 1836, Andrew Crosse recorded what he referred to as "the perfect insect, standing erect on a few bristles which formed its tail," as having appeared during an experiment wherein he used electricity to produce mineral crystals.
 While Crosse himself never claimed to have generated the insects, even in private, the scientific world at the time viewed the connection between life and electricity to be sufficiently clear that he received threats against his life for this "blasphemy."